Ghostbusters: Legion: Collected editions

 In early 2005 Sebastien Clavet announced the official trade collection of the series which would include a coloured version of The Zeddemore Factor one shot, concept art, 'Ecto-Logs', a foreword by Ghostbusters creator Dan Aykroyd and a proposed afterword by an as yet unknown actor related to the film.
 The cut-off date for pre-orders was extended several times, while a firm release date had never been announced.

 However, it would appear that financial problems have plagued this venture despite hundreds of paid pre-orders.
 Clavet has since closed his own company's message boards and removed contact information from 88MPH Studios website, leaving many disgruntled fans to level claims of fraud against Clavet.

-Presently, a version of the Legion Trade in Soft Cover has been released for commercial purchase, however it lacks the foreword by Aykroyd and the concept art.
+Presently, a version of the Legion Trade in Soft Cover has been released for commercial purchase.
+Although it includes all 4 regular issues (with a cover gallery) and a colorized version of The Zeddemore Factor, it lacks the foreword by Aykroyd and the concept art.
 The book is available in the United Kingdom and was published by Titan Books (ISBN 1845760751).

 A post made on January 14, 2007 on the new 88MPH Studios website states that pre-orders placed with them and Graham crackers are guaranteed and that more information will be posted shortly.
 Posts entered onto the Weaver Hall forum on January 17 reference Clavet's intent to offer the hardcover to fans via the 88MPH Studios online store (a feature which is still unavailable.

 A subsequent notice on the 88MPH Studios website directed those who wished to change their shipping address for the hardcover to click on a button marked Update which can be found in the site navigation panel.
 The page accessed through this link gives an explanation to the 88MPH customer as to how they can change their shipping details.
 In addition to this the page contains a notice that the deadline for updating an address is August 31, 2007.
 The sentence after the closing date announcement states that "Legion ships in Fall 2007", which as of May 2016 has still yet to occur.
 It is likely they have officially lost the license for Ghostbusters now that IDW Publishing has begun publishing their own licensed Ghostbusters comics, Ghostbusters: The Other Side, and the closing of the 88MPH Studios website and the message board.